Custodian of Policy: Vice President for Academic Affairs

 Students on warning at the beginning of a term who do not meet the minimum cumulative GPA and/or cumulative completion rate at the end of the term will be suspended.

-Students who are suspended for the first time may not return to MSUM for one semester (not including summer term).
+Students who are suspended for the first time may not return to MSUM for one term (not including summer term).
 Second and subsequent suspensions last for one calendar year.

 Students who do not submit an appeal by the deadline will have their registration cancelled from subsequent semester classes.